I arrived to Jerusalem with eyes wide open with excitement for my first visit to a country I had only heard so much about.

 Jerusalem is such a great city to walk, and their trams are a wonderful, inexpensive option.

-I loved exploring the Mahane Yehuda Market both during the day and then again at night, which is a completely different experience.
+I loved exploring the Mahane Yehuda Market both during the day and then again at night, which was a completely different experience.

 The market by day.